Take a look inside 6 images

 Teachers can use SAM Labs to combine programming skills with the excitement of the Internet of Things in their classroom, engaging students with hands-on learning while promoting STEAM concepts.
-Use makerspace materials to create an animal or a machine, and then use the SAM Space app and the site's coding resources to bring it to life.
+For instance, students can use makerspace materials to create an animal or a machine, and then use the SAM Space app, hardware, and the site's coding resources to bring it to life.
 Teach kids about solar energy, force and motion, or renewable energy by creating different circuits to solve problems.
-Or learn about body systems by building a skeleton with movable parts out of Lego blocks.
+You can even learn to create code that encrypts text or spots unreliable websites.
 Give students a chance to teach one another by asking and answering questions like "What if ... ?" and "How can we ... ?"
-Whether students are creating, enhancing, or starting an invention from scratch, they're solving problems, thinking critically, and interacting with technology in meaningful ways.
+Whether students are creating, enhancing, or starting a project from scratch, they're solving problems, thinking critically, and interacting with technology in meaningful ways.

-Plan time for students to learn how the different commands will affect the blocks, and be aware they may have trouble pairing their blocks if there are multiple sets being used in a classroom at the same time.
+Plan time for students to learn how different commands will affect the blocks.
+Be aware they may have trouble pairing their blocks if there are multiple sets being used in a classroom at the same time.
 Teachers will want to keep an eye on all of the different parts and get students into the habit of placing the pieces back onto their charging blocks when they're not in use.

-SAM Labs is a programming site where students develop engineering skills by using SAM blocks and the SAM Space app to create, modify, or enhance designs.
-Depending on the kit, hardware may include buttons, DC motors, LED lights, sliders, buzzers, and more, while software commands control behaviors, sound, timing, color, logic, and other aspects.
-On the SAM Space app, kids pair blocks with their device via Bluetooth and then connect and control the blocks using drag-and-drop software commands.
-On the SAM Labs site, kids can create and share programs using block coding as well as browse or post to the gallery of shared creations.
+SAM Labs is a subscription-based site and app where students develop programming and engineering skills through creating, modifying, or enhancing designs.
+The SAM Studio app pairs with SAM Labs devices, which are sold in kits.
+Depending on your budget, hardware may include buttons, DC motors, LED lights, sliders, Lego gear attachments, and more, while software commands control behaviors, sound, timing, color, logic, and other aspects.
+Kids pair blocks with their device via Bluetooth and then connect and control them in one of two ways: by connecting them on the virtual space or by using the SAM Blockly feature to create programs using drag-and-drop commands.

-The opportunity to design and build things and see those creations interact with other technologies makes SAM Labs an effective educational tool on many levels.
-By its nature, this tool lends itself to creativity, iteration, problem-solving, and other skills vital to student success in today's classroom and students' future workplace.
-Students naturally learn the concepts of design thinking, planning, and documentation as they learn how different pieces affect lights, sounds, and movements.
+The opportunity to design, build, and see those creations interact with other technologies makes SAM Labs an effective educational tool on many levels.
+By its nature, this tool lends itself to creativity, iteration, problem-solving, and other skills vital to student success in today's classroom.
+Students naturally learn the concepts of design thinking, planning, and documentation as they learn how different connections and commands affect how the blocks interact.